interkosmos/eggx-procall-2003/README.md

 # EGGX/ProCALL 2003
-A Fortran 2003 module that contains modern interfaces to the free X11 graphics library [EGGX/ProCALL](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/).
+Modern Fortran modules that contain interfaces to the free X11 graphics library [EGGX/ProCALL](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/).
 The EGGX/ProCALL library provides fast and simple drawing routines on Linux, Unix, and Cygwin, directly callable from C or FORTRAN 77.

 EGGX/ProCALL 2003 is a wrapper around EGGX/ProCALL that includes:

-* Fortran 2003 interfaces to the FORTRAN 77 ProCALL subroutines.
+* Fortran 90 interfaces to the FORTRAN 77 ProCALL subroutines (module `procall`).
-* Selected Fortran 2003 ISO C binding interfaces to C functions in EGGX that do not have a FORTRAN counterpart.
+* Selected Fortran 2003 ISO C binding interfaces to C functions in EGGX that do not have a FORTRAN counterpart (module `eggx`).
 * Named parameters of key codes, colour palettes, and output formats.

 ## Build Instructions